Kuwait Visa Fee, How to Apply & Eligibility Process

 - Cost: Varies, often covered by employer.

 - Validity: 1–3 years, renewable.
-Requires residency permit within 30 days of arrival.
+A residency permit must be obtained within 30 days of arrival.

 4. Business Visa